eFiniLan/github-fork-sync/README.md

 github-fork-sync
 ------
-A small python script to sync all forked repos, it uses github api with Basic Authentication.
+A small python script to sync all forked repos, it uses github api with Basic Authentication:

-# get all repositories from owned account
+1. get all repositories from owned account
-# get all forked repositories
+2. get all forked repositories
-# for every forked repositories, find their parent repositories and branches
+3. for every forked repositories, find their parent repositories and branches
-# check parent branches refs heads SHA against owned one, update them if mis-match
+4. check parent branches refs heads SHA against owned one, update them if mis-match

 This script was last tested on **2019/06/20**

 ```bash
 git clone https://github.com/efiniLan/github-fork-sync.git